Premchand: Stay at Kanpur

-From Pratapgarh, Dhanpat Rai was relocated to Allahabad for training, and subsequently posted at Kanpur in 1905.
+From Pratapgarh, Dhanpat Rai was relocated to Allahabad for training and subsequently posted at Kanpur in 1905.
 He stayed in Kanpur for around four years, from May 1905 to June 1909.
-There he met Munshi Daya Narain Nigam, the editor of the Urdu magazine Zamana, in which he later published several articles and stories.
+There, he met Munshi Daya Narain Nigam, the editor of the Urdu magazine Zamana, in which he later published several articles and stories.

-Premchand visited his village Lamhi during the summer vacation, but did not find the stay enjoyable because of a number of reasons.
-He did not find the weather or the atmosphere conducive for writing.
-Plus, he faced domestic trouble due to quarrels between his wife and his step-mother.
-Premchand angrily scolded his wife, after she unsuccessfully tried to commit suicide by hanging.
+Premchand visited his village, Lamhi, during the summer vacation but did not find the stay enjoyable because of a number of reasons.
+He did not find the weather or the atmosphere conducive to writing.
+Moreover, he faced domestic trouble due to quarrels between his wife and his step-mother.
+Premchand angrily scolded his wife after she unsuccessfully tried to commit suicide by hanging.
 Dismayed, she went to her father's house, and Premchand displayed no interest in bringing her back.
 In 1906, Premchand married a child widow, Shivarani Devi, who was the daughter of a landlord from a village near Fatehpur.
 The step was considered to be revolutionary at that time, and Premchand faced a lot of social opposition.
-After his death, Shivarani Devi wrote a book on him, titled Premchand Ghar Mein ("Premchand in House").
+After his death, Shivarani Devi wrote a book on him, titled Premchand Ghar Mein ("Premchand at Home").

-In 1905, inspired by the nationalist activism, Premchand published an article on the Indian National Congress leader Gopal Krishna Gokhale in Zamana.
-He criticised Gokhale's methods for achieving political freedom, and instead recommended adoption of more extremist measures adopted by Bal Gangadhar Tilak.
+In 1905, inspired by nationalist activism, Premchand published an article on the Indian National Congress leader Gopal Krishna Gokhale in Zamana.
+He criticised Gokhale's methods for achieving political freedom and instead recommended adoption of more extremist measures adopted by Bal Gangadhar Tilak.
 Premchand's first published story was "Duniya ka Sabse Anmol Ratan" ("The Most Precious Jewel in the World"), which appeared in Zamana in 1907.
 According to this story, the most precious 'jewel' was the last drop of blood necessary to attain independence.
 Many of Premchand's early short stories had patriotic overtones, influenced by the Indian independence movement.

 Premchand's second short novel Hamkhurma-o-Hamsavab (Prema in Hindi), published in 1907, was penned under the name "Babu Nawab Rai Banarsi".
-It explores the issue of widow remarriage in the contemporary conservative society: the protagonist Amrit Rai overcomes social opposition to marry the young widow Poorna, giving up his rich and beautiful fiancée Prema.
-According to Prakash Chandra Gupta, "while containing seeds of his future greatness in many ways, the novel is still youthful and lacks the discipline which full maturity brings".
+It explores the issue of widow remarriage in the contemporary conservative society: the protagonist, Amrit Rai, overcomes social opposition to marrying the young widow, Poorna, giving up his rich and beautiful fiancée Prema.
+According to Prakash Chandra Gupta, "While containing seeds of his future greatness in many ways, the novel is still youthful and lacks the discipline which full maturity brings".

 In 1907, another of Premchand's short novels, Kishna was published by the Medical Hall Press of Banaras.
 This 142-page work, which satirises women's fondness for jewellery, is now lost.
 Literary critic Nobat Rai criticised the work in Zamana, calling it a mockery of the women's conditions.

 During April–August 1907, Premchand's novel Roothi Rani was published in serial form in Zamana.
 Also in 1907, the publishers of Zamana published Premchand's first short story collection, titled Soz-e-Watan.
-The collection, which was later banned, contained four stories which sought to inspire the Indians in their struggle for political freedom.
+The collection, which was later banned, contained four stories that sought to inspire the Indians in their struggle for political freedom.